fsparv/LeelaWatcher/README.md

 1. When the game ends, writes it out to an SGF file named for the timestamp of when the game ended.

 # Running
-You can run the disributed jar file like this
+You can run the disributed jar file like this on Unix

     java -jar LeelaWatcher-1.0.jar /home/gus/leelaz/leela-zero/autogtp/

 The directory passed in must be the location of your leela-zero autogtp build.
+For windows this shoudl work

+    D:\My Folders\Downloads\leela-zero-0.4-windows>java -jar LeelaWatcher-1.0.jar . autogtp.exe